flipxcrsp/Kojo_Product_Observations/README.md

 ## 📘 Overview

-Kojo is a construction procurement and materials management platform built to connect Field, Procurement, Warehouse, Accounting, Operations, Prefab, and Suppliers into a centralized operational workflow.
+Kojo is a construction procurement and materials management platform built to connect:

+Field, Procurement, Warehouse, Accounting, Operations, Prefab, & Suppliers into a centralized operational workflow.

 The platform supports: